 1. The Mark is Different to the Number of the Beast

-This leads on from the points above, that the four different features in Revelation are different – the mark, number, name, and image of the beast.
+From the points above, the four different features in Revelation are different – the mark, number, name, and image of the beast.

-I think a particularly important distinction is the number of the beast, which is clearly stated as 666 here which most people have heard of and refer to.
+I think a significant distinction is the number of the beast, which is clearly stated as 666 here which most people have heard of and refer to.

-According to scripture we’re supposed to understand what this number refers to.
-There’s a good YouTube video here linking this to man’s ways, and another here how this can be shown to identify the beast as the Papacy.
+According to scripture, we’re supposed to understand what this number refers to.
+There’s a good YouTube video linking this to man’s ways, and another here is how this can be shown to identify the beast as the Papacy.

-Therefore, the purpose of the number is to confirm who the beast is that we need to watch out for.
+Therefore, the purpose of the number is to confirm who the beast is to watch out for.
 It’s not the actual ‘mark’ or ‘image’ of that beast.

 So, logically, the mark is not just the number 666 placed on people’s foreheads or hands; there is a much deeper meaning.